Alleeks/GeekHubForum/README.md

 # GeekHub Forum
-Please add Issues for Questions or Feature Requests for GeekHub.
+Here is a Forum of GeekHub users.

+If you have questions or feature requests, please [create an issue](https://github.com/Alleeks/GeekHubForum/issues/new).

+## What is GeekHub?

-GeekHub is a plugin of Jetbrain's IDEs (IntelliJ IDEA, RubyMine, PyCharm, PHPStorm, WebStorm etc.) https://geekhub.codes
+[GeekHub](https://geekhub.codes) is a GitHub Integration Plugin of Jetbrain's IDEs (IntelliJ IDEA, RubyMine, PyCharm, PHPStorm, WebStorm etc.).

+https://geekhub.codes